LucasDelfino92/morrowindsharp/mw++.md

 ## VISUALS

+Morrowind is a 2002 game but, unlike what many people think, a fairly beautiful one thanks to a strong artstyle and MGE XE's features.
+The mods in this section aren't meant to overhaul what Morrowind looks like.
+That is, if you think Morrowind is an ugly game, the mods here won't do much to change your mind.

 - [**Apel's Rain Replacer**](https://www.nexusmods.com/morrowind/mods/42555) by Apel and HedgeHog-12
 Replaces rain with a more heavy rain look.
 - [**Better Waterfalls**](https://www.nexusmods.com/morrowind/mods/45424?) by Melchior Dahrk